-Enhancing the role of culture and sustainable tourism in economic development, social inclusion, and social innovation.
+(vi) Enhancing the role of culture and sustainable tourism in economic development, social inclusion, and social innovation;

-2.1.1.1 Related types of action, and their expected contribution to those specific objectives and to macro-regional strategies and sea-basin strategies, where appropriate
+2.6.2 Related types of action, and their expected contribution to those specific objectives and to macro-regional strategies and sea-basin strategies, where appropriate

-Reference: point (e)(i) of Article 17(3), point (c)(ii) of Article 17(9)
+Reference: Point (e)(i) of Article 17(3), point (c)(ii) of Article 17(9)

-The CBC area has rich natural, cultural heritage and history.
-Winter ski and sandy beaches resorts are 3 hours away and some of the most interesting mountainous and wetland ecosystems of the SE Europe along with some of the most emblematic historic and cultural sites lie among them.
+The 'Greece - Bulgaria CBC area' has rich natural, cultural heritage and history.
+Winter ski and sandy beaches resorts are 3 hours away and some of the most interesting mountainous and wetland ecosystems of the south-eastern Europe along with some of the most emblematic historic and cultural sites lie among them.
+The area is in the crossroad of historic routes that connected East and West and Danube with the southern part of the Haemus Mons.
 It offers a unique cultural context that includes historical sites, antiquities, folkloric and traditional heritage.

 The territorial analysis shows that tourism is developed in (more or less) individual destinations mainly at the coastal area in Greece and at the winter sport resorts in Bulgaria.
 Despite the variety of resources, the touristic "consumption" is mainly based on mass tourism while cross border tourism mobility and exploration is limited.
-The tourism system is also vulnerable to Climate Change due to the limitation of snow period shortens the season of winter resorts and also floods, fires and heatwaves threaten insular and coastal destinations.
-Deficits in quality of accommodation and absence of special touristic facilities, poor promotion and lack of infrastructures that promote inclusiveness (for disabled and elders) limit the tourism development potential.
+The tourism system is also winerable to Climate Change as, on the one hand, the limitation (??) of snow period shortens the season of winter resorts and, on the other hand, floods, fires and heatwaves threaten insular and coastal destinations.
+Deficits in quality of accommodation and absence of special touristic facilities, poor promotion and lack of infrastructures that promote inclusiveness (for disabled and elders) also limit the tourism development potential.

-Exploitation and valorisation of the added value of sustainable tourist growth, in areas where the cbc cooperation has a significant comparative advantage, such as eco and adventure tourism, cultural tourism, gastro/ wine tourism.
-Also, it will support the adaptation of destinations to the standards of Silver and inclusive tourism, in order to upgrade competitiveness and reach new, promising markets.
-In accordance with National and Regional Tourism Development Strategies, it will support territorial integration and networking aiming to encourage tourists visiting the area.
-Special attention will be given to a) promotion of inclusive/silver tourism destinations, as prominent tourism development activities that will provide multiple benefits to local development, b) adaptation of destination and tourism facilities to Climatic Threats, and c) upgrade of skills and digital competences of local micro and social enterprises.
+For SO4.vi, the CBC Greece-Bulgaria 2021-2027 in accordance with National and Regional Tourism Development Strategies, will support territorial integration and networking aiming to encourage tourists visiting the area to explore the inner parts and increase their cross-border mobility.
+Special attention will be given to a) the promotion of inclusive and silver tourism destinations in the area, as prominent tourism development activities that will provide multiple benefits to local development, b) adaptation of destination and tourism facilities to Climatic Threats.
+More concretely, the programme will fund actions in the following thematic fields:

-The following thematic fields be funded:

-- ·Support of tourism destination and attractions networking across borders, including the creation of thematic networks and routes with the aim of seasonal and geographical expansions of sustainable tourism. - ·Adaptation of tourism sector to cl. change and inclusiveness. - ·Promotion of digitization of tourism resources and processes and adoption of digital and innovative tools in local tourism industry - ·Upgrade of human resources and entrepreneur skills in tourism - ·Link tourism with local supply chain in the context "farm to fork" EU strategy.
+- Support of tourism destination and attractions networking across borders, including the creation of thematic networks and routes. - Adaptation of tourism sector to Climate change and inclusiveness. - Promotion of digitization of tourism resources and processes and adoption of digital and innovative tools in local tourism industry - Upgrade of human resources and entrepreneur skills in tourism - Linking of tourism with local (CBC) supply chain in the context "farm to fork" EU strategy.